JuliaML/MLDataUtils.jl/docs/introduction/design.rst

 Thus we decided to define custom functions with singular interpretation for these purposes.
 This has a price, however.
-If a user would like to provide support for his/her custom data-storage type, he/she would need to add at least some JuliaML dependency in order to define methods for the required functions.
+If a user would like to provide support for his/her custom data-source-type, he/she would need to add at least some JuliaML dependency in order to define methods for the required functions.
 To keep this dependency reasonable small, we created a light-weight package called